vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 ---
 title: Minimal Neovim config v0.12 edition
-description: Less plugins, same power.
+description: Fewer plugins, same power.
 categories: [Neovim]
 tags: [lua,configuration]
 ---

 ## Overview

-Neovim v0.12 is on the way, and it brings a lot of new features, being the most important (in my opinion) the new LSP API, and the builtin package manager.
+Neovim v0.12 is on its way, and it brings a lot of new features.
+The most important, in my opinion, ar the new LSP API and the built-in package manager.

-In this post, I will recreate my Neovim configuration using the less plugins possible, while still keeping the same power and features I had before.
-With **only 6 plugins**, I will be able to have a fully functional Neovim setup that includes most of the features I use on a daily basis.
+In this post, I will recreate my Neovim configuration using as few plugins as possible, while still keeping the same power and features I had before.
+With **fewer than 10 plugins**, I will be able to have a fully functional Neovim setup that includes most of the features I use on a daily basis.

-This is how our configuration will look like:
+This is what our configuration will look like:

 ```
 ~/.config/nvim/